HireAbo/awesome-interview-questions-5000-jobs/Science and Research/Biology/Conservation Biologist.md

 Welcome to the Conservation Biologist Interview Preparation !
 This resource is designed to help you ace your Conservation Biologist interviews with confidence.

+A Conservation Biologist is a scientist who specializes in studying and protecting the environment and biodiversity.
+They work diligently to understand the impact of human activities on ecosystems and develop strategies to conserve and restore them.
+Conservation Biologists conduct research to identify endangered species, study their habitats, and assess the threats they face.
+They also collaborate with government agencies, non-profit organizations, and local communities to develop and implement conservation plans.
+This involves monitoring and managing wildlife populations, preserving habitats, and raising awareness about the importance of biodiversity.
+Conservation Biologists play a crucial role in ensuring the long-term survival of species and maintaining the delicate balance of our ecosystems.

 ## 🚀 Overview

 Whether you're a seasoned Conservation Biologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Conservation Biologist interviews to help you prepare and succeed.